Hunter Oil Agrees to Sell Oil and Gas Assets for USD $21.35 Million | 4-Traders

-Houston, Texas--(Newsfile Corp. - August 1, 2018) - Hunter Oil Corp.
-(OTCQX: HOILF) (TSXV: HOC) (the "Company") is pleased to announce that it has agreed to sell (the "Transaction") substantially all of its oil and gas operations (the "Assets") to Pacific Energy Development Corp. ("Purchaser"), a Nevada corporation and a wholly-owned subsidiary of PEDEVCO Corp., an arm's length, California-based oil and gas company.
+HOUSTON, Aug.
+01, 2018 (GLOBE NEWSWIRE) -- via NetworkWire - Hunter Oil Corp.
+(OTCQX: HOILF; TSX-V: HOC) (the "Company”) is pleased to announce that it has agreed to sell (the “Transaction”) substantially all of its oil and gas operations (the “Assets”) to Pacific Energy Development Corp. (“Purchaser”), a Nevada corporation and a wholly-owned subsidiary of PEDEVCO Corp.
+(NYSE American: PED), an arm’s length, California-based oil and gas company.

 The aggregate purchase price for the Assets is USD $21,315,636 (the “Purchase Price”), being approximately CAD $27,710,000.